RobTillaart/PCA9635/README.md

 This library is to control the I2C PCA9635 PWM extender.
-The 16 channels are independently configurable is steps of 1/256. this allows for better than 1% finetuning of the duty-cycle of the PWM signal.
+The 16 channels are independently configurable is steps of 1/256. this allows for better than 1% fine tuning of the duty-cycle of the PWM signal.